-“With PTSD symptoms and somatization representing important features of the whiplash associated disorder, traditional pain management may miss important features.
+“With PTSD symptoms and somatization representing important features of the whiplash-associated disorder, traditional pain management may miss important features.
 Clinicians may be misguided in their interventions, because patients with symptoms of whiplash, may primarily seek treatment for pain complaints.
 In relation to affect regulation, factors such as PTSD, somatization, and attachment insecurity may be overlooked despite being highlighted as potential vulnerabilities.”

-A brief note: The quoted research suggests that people with Whiplash Associated Disorder are seeking medical treatment for pain.
+A brief note: The quoted research suggests that people with Whiplash Associated Disorders are seeking medical treatment for pain.
 Doctors should not ignore however the fact that some of these people may need counseling.
 In our office, we feel it’s critically important that the patient have a good support system behind them, whether family or partner or friend or support group.

-A brief note: Attachment insecurity is a disorder where people lash out or have widely varying emotions towards some in close relationship with them, family member, loved one, partner).
-A 2019 study updated by the same lead researcher as the 2013 study just noted, and published in the Journal of Psychosomatic Research (3) wrote: “when attachment avoidance (avoiding need of relationship or family support) and attachment anxiety (the fear of not having a relationship or family support) were high there was a significant positive relationship between depression and disability.”
+A brief note: Attachment insecurity is a disorder where people lash out or have widely varying emotions towards some in a close relationship with them, family member, loved one, or partner).
+A 2019 study updated by the same lead researcher as the 2013 study just noted, and published in the Journal of Psychosomatic Research (3) wrote: “When attachment avoidance (avoiding need of relationship or family support) and attachment anxiety (the fear of not having a relationship or family support) were high there was a significant positive relationship between depression and disability.”

 Let me stress again: In our office, we feel it’s critically important that the patient have a good support system behind them, whether family or partner or friend or support group.

-In October 2020 a team of Italian university research and medical hospital doctors writing in the journal Frontiers in Psychology.
-(4) investigated whether chronic pain patients with somatization reported higher alexithymic (isolation, the inability to make an emotional connection with others) traits than those without somatization and to study the different relationships between psychological characteristics, pain, health-related quality of life, and somatization.
+In October 2020 a team of Italian university research and medical hospital doctors wrote in the journal Frontiers in Psychology.
+(4) investigated whether chronic pain patients with somatization reported higher alexithymic (isolation, the inability to make an emotional connection with others) traits than those without somatization and study the different relationships between psychological characteristics, pain, health-related quality of life, and somatization.

 - One hundred thirty-four chronic pain patients were evaluated for alexithymia (feelings of isolation and emotional detachment), somatization, distress, health-related quality of life, and pain.